 "There was a time when I kept dreaming about this kid named Jeff from third grade," Loewenberg says.
 "I don't remember his last name, but I do remember that he was the shyest person I've ever known.
 I realized, he would show up in my dreams when I wasn't speaking up about something in real life, or when I wasn't taking action on something I needed to.
 My subconscious was saying to me, 'Well you may as well just be Jeff.'"

-You should also take note of how this person is acting in your dream.
+You should also take note of how people from your past are acting in your dream.
 For instance, are they helping you, or are they angry and threatening?
 According to Loewenberg, their behavior in the dream will be directly connected to how a part of you is behaving in real life.
 "They're showing you this behavior from a different perspective so you can better understand yourself," she says.
 Analyzing the dream and turning it into your own life is one method to get to the root of what's been on your mind lately.

 People will randomly show up in your dreams for all kinds of different reasons.
 If you're into astrology, Joy Strong, transformation life coach and professional dream analyst, tells Bustle that planetary retrogrades can stimulate subconscious thoughts from the past to reappear.